UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

 **Users of R**

- * The primary challenge for R users will be to maintage separate R package libraries for the old and new operating systems.
-R packages installed under the old Centos 7 operating system may not function under the new Rocky 9 systems, and vice versa.
+ * The primary challenge for R users will be to maintain separate R package libraries for the old and new operating systems.
+R packages installed under the old CentOS 7 operating system may not function under the new Rocky 9 systems, and vice versa.
  * R users should maintain separate R libraries and switch between them as necessary.
-See the "Creating a Custom Library" and "Switching Between Custom Libraries" sections on our [R documentation](../../software/popular_software/R/index.md) page for details.
-We suggest that your Puma9 R library be named something like library_4.4-puma9.
+See the [Creating a Custom Library](../../software/popular_software/R/index.md#creating-a-custom-library) and [Switching Between Custom Libraries](../../software/popular_software/R/index.md#switching-between-custom-libraries) sections on our [R documentation](../../software/popular_software/R/index.md) page for details.
+We suggest that your Puma9 R library be named something like `~/R/library_4.4-puma9`.

 **Users who compile code themselves**
 : In many cases user-compiled software will need to be recompiled to run on Puma9.